 Depression and anxiety are triggers for poor performance, social isolation, absenteeism, cognitive impairment and can also result in students being bullied by their peers.
 This effects mental health as well as academic outcomes and can even lead to eventual loss of life if treatment is not received by the student.
 Depression and anxiety are serious issues among the youth of today and students need to be aware of the resources available to be able to deal with and overcome their anxiety and depression.

 INcompassing Education offers on-site professional development for teachers in Indiana, off-site PD via seminars and workshops, and online PD for educators anywhere in the world through our resources and webinars.
-Our new webinar series, “Supporting Mental Health in Schools”, will discuss one of the most important issues facing our schools today.
-To sign up, please click here.
+Our webinar series, are available here.
 If you have any questions, send us a message through our contact page.